-The Light L16 Camera is the first multi-aperture computational camera.
-The L16 makes it easy for anyone to take DSLR-quality images and is small and light enough to fit in your pocket.
+The Light L16 camera is the first multi-aperture computational camera.
+The L16 makes it easy for anyone to take DSLR-quality images.
 Light’s technology combines folded optics with sophisticated computational imaging algorithms to deliver the highest quality images from the smallest possible device.

 A traditional DSLR uses one lens to focus light onto one sensor in order to capture a photo.
-The Light Camera uses multiple apertures and sensors, in conjunction with state of the art computational imaging, to combine those images into a single, higher quality photo with up to 52 megapixels.
+The Light L16 uses multiple apertures and sensors, in conjunction with state of the art computational imaging, to combine those images into a single, higher-quality photo with up to 52 megapixels.

 Check out our brief explanation video.